Do Jewellers Buy Old Watches?

 It may be a watch will last for well over a decade working and keeping time without a service.
 This may lead to the incorrect conclusion that there are no issues with the movement.
 Watch movements are complex mechanisms relying on various wheels, springs and other components.
 These parts are often extremely small and are prone to wearing out when oils and greases are not fresh.
 A watch movement also has numerous parts which are nothing to do with the timekeeping – these may relate to the winding, hand setting, automatic winding, chronograph, date change or any number of other areas.

 If a watch continues to work and keep time despite having not been serviced in many years, this is more a testament to the genius of the design of a watch movement then a sign your watch is ok.
-When we work on watches which have not been properly maintained, they often need numerous replacement parts.
+When we work on watches which have not been properly maintained, they often need numerous replacement parts, such as with this Omega Constellation.
 This means the cost of repair is considerably higher than if the watch had been correctly maintained.

 It’s even more important to stay on top of maintenance if you have a vintage watch.
 Parts for certain vintage models are increasingly hard to obtain and are becoming increasingly expensive.
 Some parts may even not be available at all, which means we need to make parts to repair these watches.
 One way to avoid all this unnecessary additional expense is to simply adhere to 3-5 year service intervals.